Trading FAQs: Placing Orders

 For illustrative purposes only

-If you do not have sufficient funds in your core account, you should not wait for the confirmation to reach you before mailing your payment or securities.
+If you do not have sufficient funds in your core account, you should not wait for the confirmation to reach you before initiating your payment.
 Once you view or receive your confirmation, examine it carefully and advise us of any discrepancy immediately.

 • How do I review orders I have placed?